How to start a side hustle: Planning and execution tips

 Taking the time to strategise will help you later down the line, no matter how small your side hustle is.

-Because your business plan is the roadmap your business will take, considering:
+Your business plan is the roadmap your business will take, considering:

-- How you define your unique selling proposition (USP)
+- How you define your unique selling proposition (USP).

-- If there is a profitable market for your offering
+- If there is a profitable market for your offering.

-- Who your competitors are and what makes you stand out in the market
+- Who your competitors are and what makes you stand out in the market.

 - Overhead costs, paying yourself a salary, and cash flow.

-2. How do I write a business plan?
+How do I write a business plan?

 - Budget and sales.
 This is where you start to look at forecasting sales, cash flow, and where you’ll spend your money.
 How many sales do you need to make to turn a profit after you settle your expenses?

 - Goals and milestones.
 How will you measure success?
-This section is where you set your milestone targets to keep your business’ bigger picture within view.
+This section is where you set your milestone targets to keep your business’s bigger picture within view.
 Vague targets are just ideas.
 Assign yourself due dates and go into detail about what needs to happen to achieve each goal.
 Things will be more manageable this way.

 - Finances.
 Break down how money will be used to get set up and maintain operations.
 Detail how you plan to pay off debts.